haiwera-silk-cd/magento-devdocs/guides/v2.0/architecture/archi_perspectives/components/modules/mod_intro.md

 A <i>module</i> is a logical group -- that is, a directory containing blocks, controllers, helpers, models -- that are related to a specific business feature.
 In keeping with Magento's commitment to optimal modularity, a {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} encapsulates one feature and has minimal dependencies on other modules.

 Modules and themes are the units of customization in Magento.
 Modules provide business features, with supporting logic,  while themes strongly influence user experience and {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} appearance.
 Both components have a life cycle that allows them to be installed, deleted, and disabled.
-From the perspective of both merchants and {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} developers, modules are the central unit of Magento organization.
+From the perspective of both merchants and {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} developers, modules are the central unit of Magento organization.

 The Magento框架 provides a set of core logic: {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} code, libraries, and the basic functions that are inherited by the modules and other components.